A Stroll Through History

 Wetlands

-The Wetlands, an area between Hopelands Gardens and Rye Patch, provide a natural filtration system.
-The Wetlands collect water that runs-off the streets and filter that water in the Wetlands pond to feed the lakes at Hopelands Gardens.
-The Wetlands provide a home to turtles, fish, Irises, and Bald Cypress.
-There is a wooden bridge that offers a place to view the Wetlands.
+The Wetlands, nestled between Hopelands Gardens and Rye Patch, act as a natural filtration system.
+They collect and filter street runoff in a pond, supplying water to the gardens’ lakes.
+Home to turtles, fish, Irises, and Bald Cypress, a wooden bridge offers a scenic view.